What you can do?

 If no digital copy is available or linking is not possible, ensure the content to be scanned meets these criteria:

 - Is it available from the UAL library?
-You can check this using the library catalogue https://libsearch.arts.ac.uk/.
+You can check this using library search https://libsearch.arts.ac.uk/.

 - Is it CLA compliant?
-This can be verified using the CLA title search at http://permissions.cla.co.uk/titlesearch.html.
-A search by title or ISBN (for books) or ISSN (for journals) will indicate what use is allowed (e.g. scanning, photocopying, uploading from a digital source).
+This can be verified using the CLA title search at https://www.cla.co.uk/higher-education-licence-docs A search by title or ISBN (for books) or ISSN (for journals) will indicate what use is allowed (e.g. scanning, photocopying).
+Select see permissions for HE institutions.

-- Is it within the permitted limit, i.e. not more that one chapter or 5% from any one book (whichever is greater) and one article from any one journal issue?
-Please note that this limit is for each course, so if you are co-teaching you may need to check with a course coordinator to see what other material has already been used for your course.
+- Is it within the permitted limit, i.e. not more than one chapter or 10% from any one book (whichever is greater – except for an anthology, short story, poem or play for which you can copy up to 10 pages only) and one article from any one journal issue?
+Please note that this limit is for each course unit, so if you are co-teaching you may need to check with a course coordinator to see what other material has already been used for the same course unit.

 If the answer to all the questions is yes, you may upload the selection to Moodle.
 Proceed to Step 3.